According to US News, last year, an estimated 7.9 million taxpayers owed money on their taxes.

 The first thing that you should do is get those taxes filed.
 Even if they aren’t being paid, you should still file your return by the deadline.

 The second thing that you should do is set up an installment agreement.
-If you’re behind on your taxes but feel you can catch up with them eventually, this is probably your most appealing option.
-After you file your return, go to irs.gov and fill out an online payment agreement application.
+If you think that you will be able to catch up on paying your taxes somewhat soon, this is the most logical option for you.
+To set up an agreement, go to irs.gov and fill out an online payment agreement application (after you file your taxes).

-You can also mail in your taxes and include Form 9465.
-The form is used for taxpayers who are interested in a monthly installment plan.
-The IRS will give you 72 months to pay your bill, provided you owe $50,000 or less in combined tax, penalties and interest.
+Mailing your taxes along with Form 9465 is an alternative option.
+Form 9465 lets the government know that you are interested in setting up a monthly payment plan.
+The IRS will typically allot a period of 72 months for you to pay your bill.
+The caveat to this is that you must owe $50,000 or less in combined tax, penalties and interest.

 If you can’t pay that installment agreement, then go talk to them and tell them what you can pay.
 There’s always the alternative of requesting an offer in compromise.
 Even if you only have $2,000 for a $4,000 bill, they will take that.